On groups with EDT0L word problem: EDT0L and EDT0L of finite index

-are the only nonterminals which appear in $w$, each such nonterminal appears exactly once in $w$, and the nonterminal $Y_{A,f}$ appears as the last letter of $w$. \end{enumerate} Notice that such a grammar would be EDT0L of index $|V|+1$.
+are the only nonterminals which appear in $w$, each such nonterminal appears exactly once in $w$, and the nonterminal $Y_{A,f}$ appears as the last letter of $w$; or \item \textit{final:} $w \in \Sigma^*$, that is, the word contains no nonterminals. \end{enumerate} Notice that, with such a property, the grammar would be EDT0L of index $|V|+1$.